GoogleChrome/web.dev/src/site/content/en/metrics/cls/index.md

 {% Aside %}
   Initially, the layout shift score was calculated based only on _impact fraction_.
-The _distance fraction_ is introduced to avoid overly penalizing cases where large elements shift by small distances.
+The _distance fraction_ was introduced to avoid overly penalizing cases where large elements shift by a small amount.
 {% endAside %}

 The next example illustrates how adding content to an existing element affects